 Limit Method Outline Control Method Reference Internal Torque Limits The torque is always limited with the setting of a parameter.
-Speed control, position control, or 6.7.1 External Torque Limits The torque is limited with an input signal from the host computer. torque control 6.7.2 Limiting Torque with TLIM Data in Commands The TLIM data in a command is used to set the required torque limits.
-Speed control or position control Torque Limiting with P_CL and N_CL in the Servo Command Output Signals (SVCMD_IO) The P_CL and N_CL signals in the servo command output signals (SVCMD_IO) are used to set the required limits.
-Speed control or position control
+Speed control, position control, or 7.7.1 External Torque Limits The torque is limited with an input signal from the host computer. torque control 7.7.2 Limiting Torque with TLIM Data in Commands The TLIM data in a command is used to set the required torque limits.
+Speed corposition of position of the position of the properties of Torque Limiting with P_CL and N_CL in the Servo Command Output Signals (SVCMD_IO) The P_CL and N_CL signals in the servo command output signals (SVCMD_IO) are used to set the required limits.
+Speed control or position control -